henderea/MemoryTamer/README.md

     * Change minimum OS X version requirement to 10.9 Mavericks.
 Almost no MemoryTamer users are still running 10.8 Mountain Lion, so removing support for it allows the compiler to make a more optimized and potentially more stable executable.
 * **v1.2.4.2:** Fix a minor problem in the integration with the new Paddle framework version
 * **v1.2.5:** Add a menu item for displaying memory pressure percentage
+* **v1.3.0:** Add some memory stats like Activity Monitor and fix a bug causing some display-only menu items to be clickable

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)